 Since kids love to ride bikes, explore Sulphur’s small downtown area on a bike.
 First find a bike at the Chickasaw Visitor Center on First St. Or find another bike rack at the Chickasaw Cultural Center.
 For 24 hours, it’s $10 a bike.

 Before Oklahoma was a state, the Chisholm Trail cut it in half.
-The cowboys drove longhorns from Texas to the railroad in Abilene, Kansas.
+The cowboys drove longhorns from Texas across rivers to the railroad in Abilene, Kansas.

-Learn about the life of a cowboy in this interactive facility that includes an impressive western art collection.
+Learn about the life of a cowboy in the Chisholm Trail Museum, an interactive facility that includes an impressive western art collection.
 Outside the On the Chisholm Trail bronze by Paul Moore depicts the trail life almost in life size.

 Located at 1000 Chisholm Trail in Duncan.
-Open from 10 a.m. to 5 p.m.
-Monday through Saturday and Sunday from 1 p.m. to 5 p.m.
+Open from 10 a.m. to 4 p.m.
+Tuesday through Saturday.
 Adult admission is $6, youth (5 to 17) is $4 and kids under 5 enter for free.

-Learn about the WWII Comanche Code Talkers.
-During WWII, seventeen Comanche men used Comanche to communicate in an undecipherable code that helped to defeat Hitler during D-Day.
+During WWII, seventeen Comanche men used the Comanche language to communicate in an undecipherable code that helped to defeat Hitler during D-Day.
+You’ll learn about their achievements at the Comanche National Museum and Cultural Center.
 Then walk through the Comanche art exhibit.
 Finally, learn about the history of the Comanche people, including the last Comanche Chief, Quanah Parker.

 Located at 701 NW Ferris Avenue in Lawton.
 Open from 8 a.m. to 5 p.m.
 Monday through Friday, 10 a.m. to 2 p.m. on Saturday and closed on Sunday.
 Free